NBR Summer Seminar 2021

 June 21–August 13, 2021

 China poses an unprecedented challenge for the United States and the rules-based liberal international order.
 The challenge spans multiple dimensions from human rights, military, economics, and technology to global governance.
-To better understand China and formulate effective policy, the United States needs to train a new generation of leaders who possess a deep understanding of China’s challenge to the United States and how the United States can address this challenge.
+To better understand China and formulate effective policy, the United States needs a new generation of experts and policymakers who possess a deep understanding of China’s challenge to the United States and how the United States can address this.

-To train the next generation of policy leaders, the National Bureau of Asian Research is launching the NBR Summer Seminar 2021: Managing the China Challenge.
-Participants in the summer seminar will examine and assess what is arguably the principal challenge of our time in international and human relations, the peaceful integration of China into an international system acceptable to the United States and other democracies.
-Through the seminar, participants will be able to assess the challenge that China poses to the United States and examine the strategic options for the United States moving forward.
+To train the next generation of policy leaders, the National Bureau of Asian Research launched the Ellings-Korduba Research Fellowship Program (EKFP) and organized the NBR Summer Seminar 2021: The China Challenge.
+A group of 12 undergraduate, graduate, and professional participants was selected to examine and assess the peaceful integration of China into an international system acceptable to the United States and other democracies.